-Obviously, Simchat Torah is not an archaic observance relegated to dusty bygone times.
-The exuberant joy that characterizes the celebration models the appropriate response to God’s Word.
+Obviously, Simchat Torah is not an archaic observance relegated to dusty bygone times!
+The exuberant joy that characterizes the celebration of Simchat Torah models the appropriate response to God’s Word.
 That kind of joy should be the experiential reality of Christians every day of the year.

-Rejoicing in the Law is alive and well in Jewish celebrations of Simchat Torah around the world and especially in the land of God’s ancient people.
+Rejoicing in the Law is alive and well in Jewish celebrations of Shemini Atzeret around the world and especially in the land of God’s ancient people.
 The Christian community would do well to make God’s Word a joyful priority again.

 1) Simchat Torah celebration, September 26, 2013 at Yokneam City Hall, Israel.
-(Illustrative photo) (Photo credit: courtesy רועי אדוט/Wikimedia/Enhancement, MKM Portfolios)
+(Photo used for illustrative purposes) (Photo credit: רועי אדוט/[Public domain]/Wikimedia/Enhancement, MKM Portfolios)